DrakirL/DrakirL.github.io/p10/class/ranger.md

 d4 | d6 | d8 | d10 | d12

 ### Level 1: Trailblazer
-Being trained for partaking in great journeys, you gain the following benefits:
-+ Your party's travelling pace is not slowed by Difficult Terrain.
-+ You can partake in up to 2 activities whilst travelling.
+Provided you are nor Encumbered or Burdened whilst travelling, you can do one of the following things as part of your journey:
++ Focus on finding the least cumbersome route, letting party ignore the effects of Difficult Terrain as you're travelling through it.
-+ You gain Advantage on any Test of Endurance you make to avoid gaining Exhaustion.
++ Properly preparing for the outside conditions, granting yourself and up to two other members of your party Advantage on any Test of Endurance made to avoid gaining Exhaustion.
-+ You can't become lost except by magical means.
-(Enforced how?)
++ Partaking in an Activity no longer than 1 hour. *(Scouting, Foraging, or Researching are suggested, as they would make sense in any outdoors environment and/or on any journey towards a specific destination.)*

 ### Level 1: Pathfinder
+**Prerequisite:** *Trailblazer*.<br>
-As an adept at traversing all types of terrain, you gain the following benefits:
+Provided you are not Encumbered or Burdened, you gain the following benefits:
 + Your Walk Speed increases by 1 Pace.
 + You have Climb Speed and Swim Speed equal to your Walk Speed.
 + You can ignore the effects of Difficult Terrain as you're moving through it.